WIMNZhao/TS_Enhanced/README.md

 Optional params:
 - `percent_of_libray`: Optional.
 Default 0.1%.
 Percent of library to be screened.
 If 0.1% to be screened, set as 0.001 instead of 0.1 (a bit confusing).
 - `num_warmup_trials`: Optional.
 Default 5.
 Number of times to randomly sample each reagent in the reaction.
-It has a big impact on how quickly top-scored compounds can be recovered.
-Try 5/10/20.
+It has an impact on how quickly top-scored compounds can be recovered.
+For the size of the largest reaction component library around a few hundreds, try 20.
+For a size around tens of thousands, try 5.
-- `results_filename`: Optional.
-Name of the file to output results to.
-If None, results will not be saved to a file.
-- `log_filename`: Optional.
-Log filename to save logs to.
-If not set, logging will be printed to stdout.
+- `num_per_cycle`: Optional.
+Default 100. size_of_largest_component_library * n with n in the range from 1 to 4.
+For instance, for the quinazoline library, the search with 2000 compounds per cycle significantly outperforms that with 2 compounds per cycyle.
+A high number could also benefit from multiprocessing a lot.
 - `scaling`: Optional.
 Default 1.
 Positive if higher score is preferred; negative otherwise. +/- 1 is usually good.
 It is used to scale the Boltzmann temperature.
 - `decay`: Optional.
 Default 1.
 Temperature control
-- `num_per_cycle`: Optional.
-Default 100.
-A high number helps reduce the TS overhead a bit.
 - `stop`: Optional.
 Default 1000.
-Stop searching if a new compound has not been sampled for a specified number of consecutive attempts.
+Stop searching when without sampling a new compound for a specified number of consecutive attempts.
 Increasing the num_warmup_trials may lead to an unexpected early stop.
 If so, increase it to a higher number.
+- `results_filename`: Optional.
+Name of the file to output results to.
+If None, results will not be saved to a file.
+- `log_filename`: Optional.
+Log filename to save logs to.
+If not set, logging will be printed to stdout.